facjure/replify/README.md

 Replify
 =======

-A _fast_, standalone Clojurescript REPL with a minimalist build tool.
-Aimed at rapid prototyping without leaving the REPL.
+A _fast_ Clojurescript REPL with a minimalist build tool.
+Available as a standalone jar for rapid prototyping without leaving the REPL.

 ## Rationale

 According to 2014